medined/perl-5-by-example/perl_5_by_example/reports.md

 <TT>STDOUT</TT>.
 Notice that the decimal points are automatically lined up when
 the lines are displayed.
 <P>

-<H3><A name="Example: Using Field Lines">Example: Using Field Lines</A></H3>The
+### Example: Using Field Lines

-field lines of a format statement control what is displayed and how.
+The field lines of a format statement control what is displayed and how.
 The simplest field line contains only static text.
 You can use <I>static</I> or unchanging text as labels for variable information, dollar signs in front of amounts, a separator character such as a comma between first and last name, or